TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/migration-errors-failedattempt.md

 <B>Version of the database not supported when connecting to source</B>
 * Cause: The version of the source database configured for migration is not supported by DMS yet.
-As newer versions of Mongo DB are released, they are tested with DMS to ensure compatibility before they are supported as valid sources.
+As newer versions of Mongo DB are released, they are tested with DMS to ensure compatibility and DMS is updated before they are supported as valid sources.
 * Workaround: In order to proceed with the migration before such update, export the databases/collections to Azure storage and use the <b>"Data from Azure storage"</b> option for source configuration as described [here](https://docs.microsoft.com/azure/dms/tutorial-mongodb-cosmos-db#specify-source-details).